This Version Posted: September 28, 2020

 - Places of worship in Ontario are now allowed to reopen with physical distancing in place and attendance limited to more than 30 per cent of building capacity to ensure the safety of worshipers.

 - The Province has announced plans to reopen schools in September for in-class instruction, with strict guidelines in place to protect against COVID-19.
-As of Sept 1, licensed child care centres will also be allowed to operate at full capacity.
+Licensed child care centres are also now allowed to operate at full capacity.
 Get full details here.

 - The Ontario government is allowing family visits to resume at long-term care homes, retirement homes and other residential settings.
 Strict health and safety guidelines will be in place to protect the health of residents, staff and visitors.
 Contact the care home for specifics on how to arrange a visit.